Peace: Judaism

 Jewish liturgy and prayer is replete with prayers asking God to establish peace in the world.

-The Shmoneh Esreh, a key prayer in Judaism that is recited three times each day, concludes with a blessing for peace.
-The last blessing of the Shmoneh Esreh, also known as the Amida ("standing" as the prayer is said while standing), is focused on peace, beginning and ending with supplications for peace and blessings.
+The שמונה עשרה, a key prayer in Judaism that is recited three times each day, concludes with a blessing for peace.
+The last blessing of the שמונה עשרה, also known as the Amida ("standing" as the prayer is said while standing), is focused on peace, beginning and ending with supplications for peace and blessings.

-Peace is central to Judaism's core principle of Moshaich ("messiah") which connotes a time of universal peace and abundance, a time where weapons will be turned into plowshares and lions will sleep with lambs.
-As it is written in the Book of Isaiah 2:4 and 11:6-9:
+Peace is central to Judaism's core principle of מָשִׁיחַ ("messiah") which connotes a time of universal peace and abundance, a time when weapons will be turned into plowshares and lions will sleep with lambs.
+As it is written in the Book of Isaiah:

-This last metaphor from Tanakh (Hebrew bible) symbolizes the peace that a longed for messianic age will be characterized by, a peace where natural enemies, the strong and the weak, predator and prey, will live in harmony.
+This last metaphor from Tanakh (Hebrew bible) symbolizes the peace by which a longed-for messianic age will be characterized, a peace in which natural enemies, the strong and the weak, predator and prey, will live in harmony.

-Jews pray for the messianic age of peace every day in the Shmoneh Esreh in addition to faith in the coming of the messianic age constituting one of the thirteen core principles of faith in Judaism, according to Maimonides.
+Jews pray for the messianic age of peace every day in the מָשִׁיחַ, in addition to faith in the coming of the messianic age constituting one of the thirteen core principles of faith in Judaism, according to Maimonides.

 Ideological beliefs

 Pacifism

 Pacifism is the categorical opposition to the behaviors of war or violence as a means of settling disputes or of gaining advantage.
 Pacifism covers a spectrum of views ranging from the belief that international disputes can and should all be resolved via peaceful behaviors; to calls for the abolition of various organizations which tend to institutionalize aggressive behaviors, such as the military, or arms manufacturers; to opposition to any organization of society that might rely in any way upon governmental force.
-Such groups which sometimes oppose the governmental use of force include anarchists and libertarians.
+Groups that sometimes oppose the governmental use of force include anarchists and libertarians.
 Absolute pacifism opposes violent behavior under all circumstance, including defense of self and others.

 Pacifism may be based on moral principles (a deontological view) or pragmatism (a consequentialist view).
 Principled pacifism holds that all forms of violent behavior are inappropriate responses to conflict, and are morally wrong.
 Pragmatic pacifism holds that the costs of war and inter-personal violence are so substantial that better ways of resolving disputes must be found.